Reaching Out to Addicts: How to Help An Addict

-When drug or alcohol addiction strikes a friend or family member, one of the first questions that comes to mind other than “How did this happen?” is “How can I help?”
+When drug or alcohol addiction strikes a friend or family member, one of the first questions that comes to mind other than “How did this happen?” is “How can I help an addict?”
 Unfortunately, feelings of anger, guilt and regret that often lead to well-intentioned attempts to help and support addicted loved ones can actually do more harm than good.
+It’s important to note that not every addict will want help.
+You may wonder how to help an addict who doesn’t want help, but remember that the addict will need to be willing to be helped.
+Otherwise, forcing help can cause difficulties in relationships between friends and family members.
 It’s important to know the signs of addiction in order to provide the best help the person needs to recover.

 There are many signs to be aware of to identify an addict.
 Below are a few things to watch for in family members you suspect are abusing drugs.